glaure/tortoisehg4ubuntu/README.md

 ## Manual Instructions
-If you have trust issues to run the scrip as root, refer to the manual installation steps:
+If you have trust issues to run the script as root, refer to the manual installation steps:

 I do not have a working package or snap.
 But using these instructions, it is rather easy to get tortoisehg working from source.